UCSBCarpentry/ucsbcarpentry.github.io/index.md

 UCSB Carpentry Community meetings are a venue for open discussion on topics in computational research.
 Meetings take place on Zoom and are open to all researchers in the Santa Barbara area.
 Feel free to propose a topic for an upcoming meeting!

 ## About Us
-**[The Carpentries](https://carpentries.org/)** project is an international organization of volunteers teaching foundational coding and data science skills to researchers.
+**[The Carpentries](https://carpentries.org/)** project is an international organization of volunteers teaching foundational coding and data science skills to researchers (Check out this cool [map of workshops held worldwide](https://feeds.carpentries.org/plot_workshops_map.svg)).
 Carpentry Workshops at UCSB are supported and organized by our stellar volunteers and the DREAM Lab (formerly, Interdisciplinary Research Collaboratory) at UCSB Library.

 We offer guided and hands-on workshops to researchers, including undergraduate, staff, graduate students, post-docs, and faculty.